hanane-issa/python-crash-course/_sources/intro.md

 This guide is a hands-on introduction to **Python programming**, specifically designed for beginners in the **biomedical research** fields.

-Developed by PhD students at the School of Informatics in the University of Edinburgh, the course uses examples from biomedical science to help you learn Python in a practical, applied way.
+Developed by PhD students at the School of Informatics in the University of Edinburgh, the course uses biomedical examples to help you learn Python in a practical, applied way.

 The aim is to help you get started with Python, giving you the core skills you need to work with data and code confidently.